 Potter didn't say anything, his eyebrows raised incredulously.
 And then he gave an abrupt, breathless laugh.
 It was a dark and rich sound, tinged with just the slightest hint of bitterness.
 "Alright, Bennett," Potter said easily.
 "When was the last time your father saved the world?"

 I stared at him, agape, realizing I had no answer for his question.
 "You — " I began, but faltered.
 Never would I have considered Potter's situation in that particular light.
 I snapped my mouth shut, effectively rendered speechless.

 “That’s what I thought,” Potter finally said grimly.
 He dropped the cigarette and stubbed it out with the toe of his converse.
 "See you around, Bennett."

 And with that, he turned around and was walking away into the summer night, leaving me alone, more frustrated and exasperated than I'd already been.

 When I got home around one hour later, exhausted and cake-covered, I saw that Mum had left a couple of pamphlets about teenage eating disorders on my bed.

-I took them, ripped them in half, and then shoved them in the bottom of my sock drawer.
+I took the papers, ripped them in half, and then shoved it all into the bottom of my sock drawer.